huzheng001/stardict-3/doc/README_windows.txt

 I use linux commmand to illustrate the steps, but you cann't do it in this way :)
 You may use stardict-prepare-installer.js to build win32-install-dir directory structure provided you already have all the required files in place.
 See comment at the head of the file for details of running the script.

+You need to prepare some files manually before proceeding the steps below.

+po/*.gmo file must be prepared in linux and copied into po

+Html documentation you may find in linux version of StarDict distribution.
+Copy <linux-StarDict-distr>/help over the help directory, overwrite all files.
+As result you'll get help/*/html directories containing html help.
+You may copy only help/*/html directories if you like.

 ===============
 cd stardict-3.0.0
 mkdir win32-install-dir